sai14karthik/Hostel_Portal_java/README.md

-This Portal stores Queries, Complaints and Outing Pass information.
 This project was bulit on java using awt and swing